Toni500github/Toni500github/README.md

 ### Hi there 👋

-I know how to program in Shell Script
+Programming in C and Shell Script(i don't like C++ but i'll learn it soon)

 I'm just a noob dev :p